GreenPythonProject/GreenPyDataReport/Scripts.md

 # Energy and Time Measurement Scripts

-## This section includes the scripts used to measure the following data analytics for Python native code, NumPy, Pandas, and Polars libary
+## This section includes the scripts used to measure the following data analytics for NumPy, Pandas, and Polars libary

 ### NumPy Get Average